Benin Elects Lawmakers, With Opposition Allowed To Stand - UrduPoint

 Benin Elects Lawmakers, With Opposition Allowed To Stand

-Cotonou, Jan 8 (UrduPoint / Pakistan Point News - 8th Jan, 2023 ) :Benin voted for a new parliament on Sunday with opposition candidates authorised to stand in the legislative elections for the first time under President Patrice Talon after four years of absence.
+Cotonou, Jan 8 (UrduPoint / Pakistan Point News - 9th Jan, 2023 ) :Benin voted for a new parliament on Sunday with opposition candidates authorised to stand in the legislative elections for the first time in four years under President Patrice Talon.

-Sunday's vote will be a key test for the West African nation, where Talon's supporters say he has ushered in political and economic development, but critics argue that his mandate has eroded democracy.
+Sunday's vote is a key test for the West African nation, where Talon's supporters say he has ushered in political and economic development, while critics argue his mandate has eroded democracy.

 The streets of Cotonou, the economic capital, were calm and all markets and shops were closed, AFP reporters said.